statoscope/statoscope/README.md

     // Automatically open analyzer in default browser.
 Works for `standalone` mode only.
     open: false,
     // Use analyzer only when Webpack run in a watch mode.
 Set it to `false` to use plugin
     // in any Webpack mode.
-Take in account that building process will not be terminated
+Take into account that a building process will not be terminated
     // when done since the plugin holds a connection to the rempl server.
 The only way
     // to terminate building process is using `ctrl+c` like in a watch mode.
     watchModeOnly: true